PTSD Compensation Claim Payouts

 PTSD compensation calculator icon

-How much is my PTSD Compensation worth?
+How much is my PTSD Claim worth?

 It’s complicated to know the value of your PTSD insurance benefits, primarily because you may be eligible to make several claims.
 Many Aussies have contributed to several superannuation funds during their lifetime.
 Each super account can contain multiple insurance policies with differing entitlements.
 You might also have insurance attached to union memberships, association memberships and other external providers.